 - Research Interests

-- Patient experiences, Cyborgs, Sociology of health and illness, Medical sociology, Qualitative Research Methods, embodiment, new scientific and medical technologies, public engagement
+- Patient experiences, Cyborgs, Sociology of health and illness, Medical sociology, Qualitative Research Methods, embodiment, public engagement

 Guidance and Feedback Hours

 - My feedback hours during term time are on Tuesdays from 1.30 to 3.30.
 You are welcome to make an appointment at other times.